Entropy and determinants for unitary representations: Almost periodic entropy

 \begin{dfn} The \textbf{almost periodic} (`\textbf{AP}') \textbf{entropy of $\phi$ along $\bs{\pi}$} is the quantity

 where the infimum runs over all neighbourhoods of $\phi$. \end{dfn}

-(Recall Definition~\ref{dfn:typical} for the set $\X(\pi_n,O)$ of $O$-typical vectors.
-These sets appear frequently throughout the sequel.)

-The insertion of $c(k,d_n)$ into~\eqref{eq:APent} is a normalization choice.
-This particular choice seems to result in the lightest notation later.
-It makes for a natural `zero' in the scale that we use for entropy: see Proposition~\ref{prop:max-ent} below.

-The division by $d_n$ outside the logarithm in~\eqref{eq:APent} is another normalization choice, and is somewhat arbitrary.
-One could use $2d_n$ instead, but I have preferred to emphasize complex rather than real dimension.
-Another natural choice would be $kd_n$, the complex dimension of the ambient space containing $\X(\pi_n,O)$.
-However, in Part~\ref{part:free} this would introduce an extra factor of $k$ into the rates of all our large deviations principles, so I have avoided this as well.
+\begin{rmk} The expression on the right-hand side of~\eqref{eq:APent} is monotone in $O$, so we may restrict the infimum to any base of neighbourhoods around $\phi$ without changing the value of $\rmh_{\bspi}(\phi)$. \fin \end{rmk}

+The normalization outside the logarithm in~\eqref{eq:APent} is somewhat arbitrary: other natural choices would be $2d_n$ or $2kd_n$.
+But the present choice seems to make for fewer explicit factors of $k$ later, for example in Lemma~\ref{lem:e-upper-bd} below.

 We use `$\limsup$' in Definition~\ref{dfn:APent} to allow for possible non-convergence.
-This matches our earlier choice to allow arbitrary subsequences in the definition of asymptotic association (Definition~\ref{dfn:asymp-assoc}).
-Having made no extra assumptions on $\bspi$, there is no reason why using `$\liminf$' should give the same value.
-Indeed, one would expect this to fail in case either (i) the sequence of tracial functionals $\tr_{d_n}\circ \pi_n$ has more than one subsequential limit or (ii) a positive definite function $\phi$ is asymptotically associated to some subsequence of $\bspi$ but not to some other subsequence.
-However, once we account for these two possibilities, we find that using `$\limsup$' or `$\liminf$' does give the same quantity in~\eqref{eq:APent}.
-This is a consequence of (b) of Corollary~\ref{cor:det-form} below.
-Anticipating this, a number of the results below study AP entropy under an assumption that the functionals $\tr_{d_n}\circ \pi_n$ converge.
+This matches our earlier choice to use $\rm{T}\limsup$ rather than $\rm{T}\liminf$ in the definition of asymptotic association (Definition~\ref{dfn:asymp-assoc}).
+Having made no extra assumptions on $\bspi$, there is no reason why using `$\liminf$' should give the same value in Definition~\ref{dfn:APent}.
+Indeed, one would expect this to be false in case either (i) the sequence of tracial functionals $\tr_{d_n}\circ \pi_n$ does not converge in $\A^\ast$ or (ii) the sequence $\bspi$ does not strong-quotient converge.
+However, once we account for these two possibilities, we find that using `$\limsup$' or `$\liminf$' does give the same quantity in~\eqref{eq:APent}: this is Corollary~\ref{cor:h-pi-and-strong-quot} below.